udacity/create-your-own-adventure/english/marshmallow.md

 You take the time to contemplate the [nature of identity](nature-of-identity/nature-of-identity.md).

 Click [here](https://www.youtube.com/watch?v=aboZctrHfK8) to find out what the meaning of life is.

+People then decided to become a bit more creative and wrote something else that was something that they havent [heard](Hear/hear.md) or [seen](See/see.md) before.